EyeTripleE/Nek5000/README.md

 ## Download

 For a typical user we recommend to download the [latest release](https://github.com/Nek5000/nek5000/archive/tbd.tar.gz) once it available.
 All developers should checkout the code on [GitHub](https://github.com/Nek5000/Nek5000).
-See `Contributing` section below for more informations.
+See `Contributing` section below for more information.

 ## Getting Started